Yudaotor/EsportsHelper/README.EN.md

 connectorDropsUrl: ""                   # Discord webhook link.
 exportDrops: False                      # Default is False, whether or not you need to export the total drop details file, it will only be generated when the script is opened.
 platForm: "windows"                     # OS, Windows is set by default.
 If you want to use the program on Linux, please change the value here.
+arm64: False                            # Enable support for using Chromium on Linux ARM64, requires platForm: "linux" and having the chromedriver in "/home/USERNAME/.local/share/undetected_chromedriver/chromedriver", more info: https://github.com/Yudaotor/EsportsHelper/wiki/The-Way-Using-Chromium-on-ARM64
 closeStream: False                      # Option of deleting video-player elements to save traffic.
 (Risk).
 desktopNotify: False                    # Experimental feature to enable Desktop notifications.
 sleepPeriod: ["8-13", "20-23"]          # Hibernation period, empty by default, allowed multiple period.
 The format is "Start hour – End hour".
 Tabs will be closed and reopened at the end of sleep.